suhajdab/TraderaPlus/readme.md

 A small dropdown will appear when you hover an item on search result or category pages.
 Click on it to view your option.

 Version history:
+0.8.3	- Fix manifest, update and adopt design to Tradera's current look and feel, make hiding blocked items the default behaviour
 0.8.2.1 - Minor fixes
 0.8.2 	- Updated extension to be compatible with Tradera's 2014 new markup / navigation 0.8.0.1 - converting to manifest version 2
 0.8 	- added option to switch between hiding or fading out blocked products / sellers 0.7 	- first release

 Want to contribute, check out the source code?
 github: https://github.com/suhajdab/TraderaPlus